Special Occasions

 Leaning over from my seat, I was eye-level with him.
 I took both of his little hands and placed them gently into mine.

 “Can you keep a secret?”
-I said.
+I whispered.
 “Because I’ve got something REALLY important to tell you.”

 “Do you see those gifts right there?”
 I glanced at my desk, and he did too.

-“Well, I think they are very nice ... ” I was whispering now.
-“But guess what!
+“Well, I think they are very, very nice ... but guess what!
 The present I would like the most right now is not there.”

 Michael listened intently.